Classroom Plus Plus (CPP) Developer Guide

 MSS

-1. User requests to update a contact's submission status for an assignment.
+1. User requests to update contacts' submission statuses for an assignment.

-2. System updates the assignment's submission status for the contact.
+2. System updates the assignment's submission status for the contact(s).

 3. Use case ends.